Hawk453/primenumbe-rs/README.md

 # primenumbe-rs
 Generate the nth prime number. <br>
-primenube-rs algorithm is inspired by the the optimized version of the Sieve of Eratosthenes
+primenumbe-rs algorithm is inspired by the the optimized version of the Sieve of Eratosthenes

 ### Example